Airline crew allegedly refused to accommodate traveler with autism. Now, they've been grounded. - 41NBC News | WMGT-DT

 “Delta apologizes to customers on flight 3596, operated by Delta Connection partner SkyWest, for any inconvenience following an onboard event,” a spokeswoman told NBC News.

-SkyWest acknowledged the flight experienced a delay boarding “as a result of an issue regarding customer seat assignments,” and said it was investigating the incident.
+SkyWest acknowledged the flight experienced a delay in boarding “as a result of an issue regarding customer seat assignments,” and said it was investigating the incident.
+According to a spokeswoman, the crew was initially unaware of the traveler’s disability.

-“We are committed to providing exceptional onboard service to all of our customers and are working with our partner Delta to reach out to the customers,” a spokeswoman said.
+“We are committed to providing exceptional onboard service to all of our customers and are working with our partner Delta to reach out to the customers,” the spokeswoman said.

 Isola said he doesn’t believe the crew should be allowed to fly any longer.
 If they are, the airline should require they undergo sensitivity training, he said.